joshSzep/therobotoverlord-mono/docs/business-requirements/16-queue-visualization.md

 - **Near completion**: "Your reasoning shows promise.
 Final evaluation in progress..."

 ### Context-Aware Messages
-Commentary varies based on queue position, wait time, and submission type while maintaining authoritarian character.
+Commentary varies based on queue position, wait time, and submission type while maintaining authoritarian character. **Citizens watching posts in transit** may also receive commentary about the spectacle unfolding before them.

 ## The Overlord's Commentary:
 "Citizen, your submission awaits my divine attention.
 The queue moves in perfect order - first submitted, first reviewed.
 No favoritism, no shortcuts, no hidden priorities.
 Your patience demonstrates loyalty to the fair system I have decreed."
 - **Processing**: "The Committee is now reviewing your proposal.
 Maintain patience."
 - **Near completion**: "Your reasoning shows promise.
 Final evaluation in progress..."

-### Context-Aware Messages
-Commentary varies based on queue position, wait time, and submission type while maintaining authoritarian character.

-## Public Queue Overview
+## Public Queue Overview & Spectacle

+### Live Post Viewing
+- **All submitted posts are immediately visible to all citizens** during their journey through evaluation
+- Citizens can watch posts travel through the pneumatic tube system in real-time
+- **Tension builds** as citizens see posts they agree/disagree with approaching judgment
+- **Public celebrations and disappointments** occur when the Robot Overlord renders verdicts

 ### Aggregate Statistics
 - Total items in each queue